 The free enterprise system is the foundation of the American economy and must be strengthened.
 Prosperity comes from the initiative, intelligence, and hard work of the American people.

-The percentage of Americans active in the labor force is at its lowest rate in decades.
-Workers have seen declining average wages, and are hurt by the costs and rules that discourage the hiring of entry-level positions.
-In order for new jobs to be created and existing jobs preserved, we support policies that foster entrepreneurship, recognize the needs of small and medium-sized businesses, encourage relevant educational training, guarantee the right to work, and minimize regulatory burdens.
+Recently we have had record low unemployment and increasing real wages.
+This is the result of lowering costs, taxes, and regulations that discourage hiring and investment.
+We oppose state income taxes, head taxes and carbon taxes.
+In order for more new jobs to be created and existing jobs preserved, we continue to support policies that foster entrepreneurship, recognize the needs of small and medium-sized businesses, encourage relevant educational training, guarantee the right to work, and minimize regulatory burdens.

-American consumers have benefited greatly from products made overseas; however, globalization has had an impact on jobs, income, and income disparity.
-Trade agreements, often crafted in secrecy, lean towards the interests of large corporations and feature technical regulations that favor the politically well connected.
-The focus of the American economy must be innovation and productivity, instead of lobbying for domestic protection and special interests.
-Washington state, in particular, depends heavily on trade and exports and therefore requires genuinely “free” trade agreements that open global markets to our goods and services.
+American consumers have benefited greatly from products made overseas; however, globalization has had a negative impact on manufacturing, supply chains, jobs, income, and income disparity.
+Recent renegotiation of trade agreements is creating more balanced and fairer trade.
+The focus of the American economy must be innovation and productivity.
+Our government must act aggressively to protect intellectual property and confidential information from theft and misuse.
+Washington state and King County, in particular, depend heavily on trade and exports and therefore require genuinely “free and fair” trade agreements that open global markets to our goods and services.